-If you’ve never seen a redwood and are staying in San Francisco, Muir Woods is a great place to view these giants trees.
-Stop at the Woods Cafe, in the heart of the Muir Woods.
+If you’ve never seen a redwood and are staying in San Francisco, Muir Woods is a great place to view these giant trees.
+Stop at the Woods Cafe, in the heart of Muir Woods.

 Getting to Muir Woods

 Muir Woods National Monument is12 miles north of the Golden Gate Bridge.
 The woods are open year-round from 8:00 am to sunset.
-The forest is regularly shrouded in coastal fogs, so be sure to dress warmly.
+The forest is regularly shrouded in coastal fogs, so dress warmly.

 The entrance fee is only $10.
 If you are age 62 years or older, we highly recommend getting an America The Beautiful pass.
 This lifetime pass grants you and three passengers access to National Parks- monuments, federal recreation areas.
 Muir Woods National Monument, Mill Valley, CA 94941.